 An electric blanket can end up being your favorite accessory in your RV on a cold night.

-Well, with a good Electric Blanket on your bed, at night, you can be very comfortable, and sleep well, even when the space heater cannot keep the overall temperature very high.
+You will remember that I recommended that you set your furnace down pretty low at night when you go to bed.
+Well, with a good electric blanket on your bed at night you can be very comfortable and sleep well even when the space heater cannot keep the air temperature very high.

-Electric Space Heater
+Try a Ceramic Electric Space Heater

 Get a space heater that meets the following requirements:

-One of these heaters can make a big difference in a room's temperature, and it will keep the furnace from cutting on nearly as often, as it would if you did not use one.
+One of these heaters can make a big difference in a room's temperature, and it will keep the furnace from cutting on nearly as often as it would if you did not use one.

-In summary, if you are going to be RVing in a cold climate, whether for only a couple of days, or for a week or more, prepare for it, and attack the cold efficiently.
+In summary, if you are going to be RVing in a cold climate, whether for only a couple of days or for a week or more, prepare for it, and attack the cold efficiently.